tjacobs/CarND-Advanced-Lane-Lines/writeup.md

 #### 8. Fill the road surface

-Then I fill in a polygon in between the two caluclated lane curves and overlay it over the original undistorted image.
+Then I fill in a polygon in between the two calculated lane curves and overlay it over the original undistorted image.

 ![](./output_images/13_green_road.png)